-- We cover prescription drugs and supplies, as described in the chart beginning on page 95. - If there is no generic drug available, you must pay the brand-name cost-sharing amount when you receive a brand-name drug. - If there is a generic substitution available and you or your provider requests a brand-name drug, you will be responsible for the applicable cost-share plus the difference in the costs of the brand-name and generic drugs. - If the cost of your prescription is less than your cost-sharing amount, you pay only the cost of your prescription. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Benefits for certain self-injectable (self-administered) drugs are provided only when they are dispensed by a pharmacy under the pharmacy benefit.
-See page 95 for specialty drug fills from a Preferred pharmacy. - Benefits for certain auto-immune infusion medications (limited to Remicade, Renflexis and Inflectra) are covered only when they are obtained by a non-pharmacy provider, such as a physician or facility (hospital or ambulatory surgical center).
-See Drugs From Other Sources in this Section, page 102, for more information. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+- We cover prescription drugs and supplies, as described in the chart beginning on page 93. - If there is no generic drug available, you must pay the brand-name cost-sharing amount when you receive a brand-name drug. - If there is a generic substitution available and you or your provider requests a brand-name drug, you will be responsible for the applicable cost-share plus the difference in the costs of the brand-name and generic drugs. - If the cost of your prescription is less than your cost-sharing amount, you pay only the cost of your prescription. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Benefits for certain self-injectable (self-administered) drugs are provided only when they are dispensed by a pharmacy under the pharmacy benefit.
+See page 93 for specialty drug fills from a Preferred pharmacy. - Benefits for certain auto-immune infusion medications (limited to Remicade, Renflexis and Inflectra) are covered only when they are obtained by a non-pharmacy provider, such as a physician or facility (hospital or ambulatory surgical center).
+See Drugs From Other Sources in this Section, page 100, for more information. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - Medication prices vary among different retail pharmacies and the Specialty Drug Pharmacy Program.
 Review purchasing options for your prescriptions to get the best price.
 A drug cost tool is available at www.fepblue.org or call: - Retail Pharmacy Program: 800-624-5060, TTY: 800-624-5077 - Specialty Drug Pharmacy Program: 888-346-3731, TTY: 877-853-9549 - YOU MUST GET PRIOR APPROVAL FOR CERTAIN DRUGS AND SUPPLIES, and prior approval must be renewed periodically.
 Prior approval is part of our Patient Safety and Quality Monitoring (PSQM) program.
-Please refer to page 94 for more information about the PSQM program and to Section 3 for more information about prior approval. - During the course of the year, we may move a brand-name drug from Tier 2 (preferred brand-name, preferred generic specialty and preferred brand-name specialty drugs) to non-covered if a generic equivalent or biosimilar becomes available or if new safety concerns arise.
-If your drug is moved to non-covered, you pay the full cost of the medication.
-Tier reassignments during the year are not considered benefit changes. - A pharmacy restriction may be applied for clinically inappropriate use of prescription drugs and supplies. - You must use Preferred retail pharmacies or the Specialty Drug Pharmacy Program in order to receive benefits.
-Our specialty drug pharmacy is a Preferred pharmacy. - There is no calendar year deductible for the Retail Pharmacy Program or the Specialty Drug Pharmacy Program. - The FEP Blue Focus formulary contains a comprehensive list of drugs under all therapeutic categories with two exceptions: some drugs, nutritional supplements and supplies are non-covered (see page 101); we may also exclude certain U.S. FDA-approved drugs when multiple generic equivalents/alternative medications are available.
-See page 93 for details. - The Blue Cross and Blue Shield Service Benefit Plan's FEP Blue Focus uses a closed formulary, see page 92.
+Please refer to page 92 for more information about the PSQM program and to Section 3 for more information about prior approval.
+Our prior approval process may include step therapy, which requires you to use a generic and/or preferred medication(s) before a non-preferred medication is covered. - During the course of the year, we may move a brand-name drug from Tier 2 (preferred brand-name, preferred generic specialty and preferred brand-name specialty drugs) to noncovered if a generic equivalent or biosimilar becomes available or if new safety concerns arise.
+If your drug is moved to noncovered, you pay the full cost of the medication.
+Tier reassignments during the year are not considered benefit changes. - A pharmacy restriction may be applied for clinically inappropriate use of prescription drugs and supplies. - You must use Preferred FEP Blue Focus retail pharmacies or the Specialty Drug Pharmacy Program in order to receive benefits.
+Our specialty drug pharmacy is a Preferred pharmacy. - There is no calendar year deductible for the Retail Pharmacy Program or the Specialty Drug Pharmacy Program. - The FEP Blue Focus formulary contains a comprehensive list of drugs under all therapeutic categories with two exceptions: some drugs, nutritional supplements and supplies are noncovered (see page 99); we may also exclude certain U.S. FDA-approved drugs when multiple generic equivalents/alternative medications are available.
+See page 91 for details. - The Blue Cross and Blue Shield Service Benefit Plan's FEP Blue Focus uses a closed formulary, see page 90.